ResoneAt/TeamTask-RM/README.md

 ### Installation

-To install Resonegram, follow these steps:
+To install TeamTask, follow these steps:

     1. Clone the repository to your local machine
     2. Create a virtual environment and activate it